Veorra/Software-Security/README.md

 2)What did you do particularly well in identifying their software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?

+What I did particularly well was to identify what was vulnerable and how to fix the presented issues so that those vulnerabilities wouldn’t show up.
+Additionally I made a vulnerabilities report where I went in depth as to which vulnerabilities were found and their cause/remedies for it.
+This means that the code was securely written and that the likelihood of a malicious attack would be minimal.
+This is incredibly important as it allows for both the company and user to have faith that the product they are using is secure and in no way would they have their financial information leaked.

 3) What about the process of working through the vulnerability assessment did you find challenging or helpful?

 4) How did you approach the need to increase layers of security?
 What techniques or strategies would you use in the future to assess vulnerabilities and determine mitigation techniques?